There exists no written word that can replace the sound, feel, and the smell of a healthy hive.

 The program shall be managed by the mentoring coordinator, who is designated by the VBA Board of Directors.

 The purpose of the 2020 mentoring program is to provide relatively new VBA member beekeepers direct training to minimize the learning curve, effectively manage costs, instill confidence, and raise healthy honey bees.
 The goal is that successful mentoring will result in improved Vermont beekeepers leading to new mentors and new VBA certified beekeepers.
 The mentoring program benefits are listed below:

 - It is the hope that successful mentoring will lead to increased beekeeper satisfaction, help to reduce costs, shorten the learning curve, and result in healthier honey bee populations.

 - To the mentor

-- To benefit from a successful mentoring relationship by deriving satisfaction from helping to develop the next generation of beekeepers, learning how to use or develop their personal coaching skills, and to become exposed to methods or perspectives that may not have been otherwise known.
+- To benefit from a successful mentoring relationship by deriving satisfaction from helping to develop the next generation of beekeepers, to identify and recommend new beekeepers with mentor potential, learning how to use or develop their personal coaching skills, and to become exposed to methods or perspectives that are that they may not have otherwise known.

 - To the VBA